-The CONSULTANT shall develop a public involvement schedule and document public participation activities in accordance with Fixing America's Surface Transportation Act requirements.
+The CONSULTANT shall develop a public involvement schedule and document public participation activities in accordance with Infrastructure Investment and Jobs Act requirements.
 The public involvement schedule shall identify a contact person, as well as general contact information concerning how to get involved.